lakshay88/lakshay88/README.md

 <h1><img src="https://emojis.slackmojis.com/emojis/images/1531849430/4246/blob-sunglasses.gif?1531849430" width="30"/> Hey!
 Nice to see you.</h1>

-I'm **Lakshay Maheshwari**, working as **SDE-1 @ Sigma Infosolutions Ltd**.
+I'm **Lakshay Maheshwari**, working as **Consultan Developer @ Thoughtworks**.
 I have **3+ years** of coding experience.
 A passionate learner willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
 Apart from that I also love to guide and mentor newbies 👨🏻.

 <br>